 What is conscious failure and how can it help you?

-The following physical exercise will show you how.
+The following physical exercise will grow your body, mind and spirit.

 Seeking failure will make you happier, stronger, and healthier.